Al-Qassam Brigades

+Al-Qassam Brigades, also known as the Izz al-Din al-Qassam Brigades (EQB; كتائب الشهيد عز الدين القسام), are the military wing of the Sunni Islamist-Jihadist Palestinian nationalist organization, Hamas.
+Led by Mohammed Deif until his death on 13 July 2024, Al-Qassam Brigades are the largest and best-equipped militant organization operating within the Gaza Strip in recent years.

-Created in mid-1991, it was at the time concerned with blocking the Oslo Accords negotiations.
-From 1994 to 2000, the Al-Qassam Brigades has claimed responsibility for carrying out a number of attacks against Israelis.
+Created in mid-1991, they were at the time concerned with blocking the Oslo Accords negotiations.
+From 1994 to 2000, Al-Qassam Brigades have claimed responsibility for carrying out a number of attacks against Israelis.

 At the beginning of the Second Intifada, the group became a central target of Israel.
-The group's strength and its ability to carry out complex and lethal attacks surprised many observers.
-The Al-Qassam Brigades operated several cells in the West Bank, but most of them were destroyed by 2004 following numerous operations of the Israeli Defense Forces (IDF) in the region.
-In contrast, Hamas retained a forceful presence in the Gaza Strip, generally considered its stronghold.
-Yahya Sinwar, Hamas political leader in the Gaza Strip since February 2017, is a military leader in the Brigades in Gaza.
+Al-Qassam Brigades operated several cells in the West Bank.
+Hamas retained a forceful presence in the Gaza Strip, generally considered its stronghold.
+Yahya Sinwar, Hamas political leader in the Gaza Strip from February 2017 to October 2024, was the main military leader in the Brigades in Gaza during the Gaza war.
+After his killing, Sinwar was succeeded by his brother Mohammed.
+Mohammed was assassinated in May 2025 and was succeeded by Izz al-Din al-Haddad.

-The Al-Qassam Brigades are explicitly listed as a terrorist organization by the European Union, Australia, New Zealand, Egypt, and the United Kingdom.
-Though not explicitly mentioning IQB, the United States and Canada have designated its parent entity, Hamas, as a terrorist organization; Brigade leader Mohammed Deif has also been classified as a Specially Designated Global Terrorist by the US under Executive Order 13224.
-As the Brigades undertake military activity on behalf of Hamas, "organized terrorist activities associated with Hamas can be reliably attributed to the Brigades."
+Al-Qassam Brigades are explicitly listed as a terrorist organization by the European Union, Australia, New Zealand, Egypt, and the United Kingdom.
+Though not explicitly mentioning EQB, the United States and Canada have designated its parent entity, Hamas, as a terrorist organization; former Brigade leader Mohammed Deif was classified as a Specially Designated Global Terrorist by the US under Executive Order 13224.

 Overview

-The Izz ad-Din al-Qassam Brigades is the military wing of the Palestinian organization Hamas, operating in the Gaza Strip.
-It is currently led by Mohammed Deif and its deputy, Marwan Issa.
+The Izz ad-Din al-Qassam Brigades are the military wing of the Palestinian organization Hamas, operating in the Gaza Strip.
+They were led by Mohammed Deif and, before his death on 10 March 2024, his deputy, Marwan Issa.

-The Al-Qassam Brigades is named after Izz ad-Din al-Qassam, a Muslim preacher and mujahid in Mandatory Palestine.
+Al-Qassam Brigades were named after Izz ad-Din al-Qassam, a Muslim preacher and mujahid who fought in Syria, Libya, and Palestine.
 In 1930, al-Qassam organised and established the Black Hand, a militant organisation that was opposed to Zionism and British and French rule in the Levant.
+Before dying in a shootout with the Palestine Police Force in 1935, al-Qassam exhorted his followers to embrace martyrdom and fight until the last bullet, which turned him into a role model for Palestinian nationalists.

+Aims and objectives

-According to the Al-Qassam Brigades, its aims are:
+According to Al-Qassam Brigades, its aims are: